edvinf/examples/README.md

-gerritsen_plot | Generic functions for making plots with common axes in a tabular layout | R ggplot2 landings | Example of parsing and filtering sales notes data from LSS format | R landings_api | Example commands for fetching sales notes data throught the landings - API at IMR | wget curl possion_sampling | Simple illustration of Poisson sampling with unequal probability | R scanmar_analysis | extract information from NMEA telegrams from SCANMAR sensors and analyse them in R. Example of analysis for depth sensor on trawl doors | R python station_densities | map plotting examples, including plotting density measures as bubbles on given locations.
+gerritsen_plot | Generic functions for making plots with common axes in a tabular layout | R ggplot2 landings | Example of parsing and filtering sales notes data from LSS format | R landings_api | Example commands for fetching sales notes data throught the landings - API at IMR | wget curl nssk_2019 | Example scripts for preparing data for NSSK 2019 | R possion_sampling | Simple illustration of Poisson sampling with unequal probability | R scanmar_analysis | extract information from NMEA telegrams from SCANMAR sensors and analyse them in R. Example of analysis for depth sensor on trawl doors | R python station_densities | map plotting examples, including plotting density measures as bubbles on given locations.
 Examples provied for catch rates at trawl-stations | R ggplot2